-Essex is top 20 in the UK for research excellence (REF 2014, intensity weighted GPA, mainstream universities, THE 2014).
-This means you learn from academics that are recognised internationally for the quality of their research and our University is at the forefront of researching the important issues facing our world.
+We have five subjects in the UK top 10 for research power (Times Higher Education 2022) across the social sciences, arts and humanities, and science and health.
+Specifically, 90.4% of our research impact is world-leading or internationally excellent (Grade Point Average, Research Excellence Framework 2021), which means you learn from academics that are recognised internationally for the quality of their research and that the University of Essex is at the forefront of researching the important issues facing our world.

 Research skills training is provided by your department and developed through one-to-one guidance by your supervisor and more formal workshops, seminars and specific research methods modules.

 Our students engage with our wider research environment and communicate their work.
 Many of our departments run their own postgraduate journals and working papers.
 All offer doctoral research seminars and conferences and encourage you to present at such events, as well as manage, facilitate, promote and chair them.
 You can apply for University funds to help you present papers at national and international conferences.

 Our Institute for Social and Economic Research collects and analyse longitudinal data and are recognised for the supervision of doctoral students by the Economic and Social Research Council (ESRC).
 We provide excellent opportunities for training in research methods and for substantive research.

 Our facilities and services support research excellence and our Student Centre and library at our Colchester Campus are state-of the-art learning facilities which include a dedicated 24-hour study area for postgraduate research students.
 The Forum at Southend provides research students with 24-hour study areas and additional resources.
 Well-resourced labs with hundreds of PCs, plus access to scanners and printers, are available 24-hours.